nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The `unassignMember` command is created by the parser using the given member's index (global person index) and team's index.
 It calls `Model#removePersonFromTeam` to remove the person from given team.

-The following sequence diagram shows how the edit team operation works:
+The following sequence diagram shows how the unassign team operation works:
 ![UnAssignMemberSequenceDaigram](images/UnAssignMemberSequenceDiagram.png)

 _{more aspects and alternatives to be added}